SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - 32-bit static
     - This is the same as legacy SF
     - This corresponds to RIFF.
+    - The FourCC used is `RIFF`.
 - 64-bit static
-    - RIFF is replaced with RF64
-    - A ds64 chunk is added
+    - A `ds64` chunk is added
+    - The FourCC used is `RF64`.
     - To prevent loading by incompatible players, the `sfbk` fourcc is replaced with `sfen` (**SF**-**en**hanced)
     - This corresponds to RIFF64.

 Future versions of SFe may define different chunk header types.
-In particular, we are planning on introducing a header type called "Dynamic", which corresponds to RIFD, and allows scaling of chunk sizes beyond 64-bit while saving space for banks that don't use the full 64 bits (which is currently every bank).
+In particular, we are planning on introducing a header type called "Dynamic", which uses the `RIFD` FourCC, and allows scaling of chunk sizes beyond 64-bit while saving space for banks that don't use the full 64 bits (which is currently every bank).

 * * *

-## 3.2 Chunks and subchunks in version 4
+## 3.2 Chunks and subchunks in SFe 4

-Like SoundFont® 2.04, there are 3 main chunks:
+Like legacy SF2.04, there are 3 main chunks:

-1. "INFO" Chunk: contains important information about the soundfont.
+1.  `INFO-list` Chunk: contains important information about the soundfont.
-2.  "sdta" Chunk: A single sub-chunk containing audio samples.
+2.  `sdta-list` Chunk: A single sub-chunk containing audio samples.
-3.  "pdta" Chunk: Nine sub-chunks (in the "Hydra" structure, named after a many-headed beast) containing the parameters about how the audio samples should be played.
+3.  `pdta-list` Chunk: Nine sub-chunks (in the "Hydra" structure, named after a many-headed beast) containing the parameters about how the audio samples should be played.
 (According to E-mu, the hydra has nine heads.
 Cut one off, and another two grow.)

-The three main chunks should appear in this order, and the nine sub-chunks of the "pdta" chunk should appear in the order described.
+The three main chunks should appear in this order, and the nine sub-chunks of the `pdta-list` chunk should appear in the order described.

 * * *